evanpurkhiser/prolink-tools/server/README.md

 See the [mix status configuration](#mix_status-configuration) section for configuration of this functionality.

-##### `now_playing`
+`now_playing`

-Emitted when the next track in a DJ set has started.
+Potentially the most important event (important enough to be outside of the table below), emitted when the next track in a DJ set has started.
 There are various conditions for this to have happened outlined below:

 - Track A is play and Track B is brought in playing and is on air.
 After a configurable number of beats have elapsed Track B will be reported as now